What You Can Do to Prevent Child Abuse

 - Families in which the parents are in their mid-20s

-- High school dropouts or lack a high school diploma
+- High school dropouts or those who lack a high school

 - Families living below the poverty level or financially

 - Families stressed because of a loss of job or home

 - Families with a history of intergenerational abuse

 - Families with alcohol, or substance abuse problems